2acoin/2acoin-wallet-go/README.md

 ## Upgrade

 Just download the new release and follow the same steps as [Installation](#installation).
-Just make sure you don't delete your wallet files in the old folder (.wallet files) and you copy them or move them to a new folder.
+If you are on Windows or Linux, move your wallets (.wallet) and settings.db files from the old WalletGo folder to the new.
+Then you can delete the old folder. (on Mac, you do not need to move the settings.db file as it stays in ~/Library/Application Support/2ACoin-WalletGo/).

 ## Screenshots